Urban Ark – Manawa Taiao

 The project also prevents reinvasion of pest animals and invasive weeds to the maunga itself where, since 2014, the Tūpuna Maunga Authority have reduced predators, built a boardwalk to protect culturally significant archaeological sites, and pedestrianised the tihi (summit).

-The Maungawhau Ecological Halo encompasses critically endangered lava rock forest centred on Withiel-Thomas Reserve.
+The Maungawhau Ecological Halo encompasses patches of critically endangered lava rock forest centred on Withiel Thomas Reserve.
 This puriri-dominant forest is one of the last few remnants of a unique ecosystem that was once common across Tāmaki Makaurau’s lava field.
-Much of what remains is on private land northwest of the maunga, around Almorah Road, Withiel Drive and Mountain Road.
+Much of what remains is on private land northwest of the maunga, around Almorah Road, Gilgit Road, Withiel Drive and Mountain Road.
 If you live in this area, please get in touch and we’ll provide you with resources and support to preserve the ecology of this unique landscape.

 Our area